BuffaloBorn/newClientDevNotes/linuxcmd.md

 Issue ```$ lsb_release -a``` - to find out the Linux distributions name/version
 Issue ```$ /proc/version``` - to see kernel version and gcc version used to build the same

-#### 9.3 Installing , Reinstalling , Upgrading , and Removing Packages usi ng RPM and YUM
+#### 9.3 Installing , Reinstalling , Upgrading , and Removing Packages using RPM and YUM

-For the exam, be able to reproduce the correct command ei ther its for rpm, yum or debian related package manager.
+For the exam, be able to reproduce the correct command either its for rpm, yum or debian related package manager.

 On Red hat system, most important is to use yum.